Travel to Japan during Covid-19: What you need to know before you go

 Our latest coverage

-Joe Minihane and Julia Buckley contributed to this story
+Joe Minihane, Julia Buckley and Lilit Marcus contributed to this story

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 28.